bipassed/rjw-milking-machine/README.md

 To begin milking a colonist you'll want to create either a penis milking machine or a breast milking machine, both costing 45 units of any leathery material at a tailoring bench.
 The penis milking machine produces a variable amount of used condoms / cum if [Sexperience](https://www.loverslab.com/topic/193448-mod-rjw-sexperience-continued/) is active each day.
 The same is said for a breast milking machine, but instead of cum it's milk.
 Before you start your new milk farm, you should take note of the following:
  - Size matters
+ - Sex need matters
  - Vaginas do not produce anything
- - The only breasts that modify milk output are the udders
+ - The only breasts that modify milk output are the udders and archotech
- - The only penises that modify cum output are horse, dog, demon and dragon
+ - The only penises that modify cum output are horse, dog, demon, dragon and archotech
  - Multiple breasts and multiple penises increase production

 **Known Incompatibilities**